Success in IT is all about firing up your creativity for the start of the fourth industrial revolution

 Tuesday, September 10, 2019

-Liberty IT's Director of Technology, David Anderson, interviewed by the Belfast Telegraph.
+Liberty IT's Director of Technology, David Anderson, interviewed by the Belfast Telegraph this month about how his interest in computing came about.

 David Anderson, director of technology at Liberty IT in Belfast, recalls one of his earliest engagements with technology one Christmas Day in the 1980s when he received a ZX Spectrum home computer.